NYU-Intro-Experimental-Physics-II-Spr24/Lab0/README.md

 # Lab report instructions
 We will use [Overleaf]() to write lab reports in this course.
 Here is a general [template and instructions]() for your lab reports which also contains some useful examples.
 For Lab0 lab report, please start from the [Lab0 template]() and complete all the TODOs.
-Submit a pdf of your report BY THE BEGINNING OF YOUR LAB SECTION NEXT WEEK (FEB 5 or FEB 6).
+Submit a pdf of your report on Brightspace BY THE BEGINNING OF YOUR LAB SECTION NEXT WEEK (FEB 5 or FEB 6).

 # Colab notebook instructions